A Guide to the Essentials of Writing Job Descriptions for Startups

 And put some of your company’s personality into the tone, but don’t get too casual.
 Studies show that being too relaxed can be polarizing for candidates.

 A driver for that is that more than 50% of job views on LinkedIn are on mobile devices.
-But that is certainly the trend, so try to keep it on the shorter side.
+But that is certainly the trend in the employment market, so try to keep it on the shorter side.

 Write a Good Job Description Today